ruch0401/document-editor-java/README.md

 Click [here](DocumentEditorMaven/src/main/resources/working-video.mov) to view the working video
 Please download the video in order to watch it.

+Please refer [this](DocumentEditorMaven/src/main/resources/project-report.pdf) to view the PDF version of the project report

 # Design Patterns Used

 ## Composite Design Pattern